maxlandon/wiregost/README.md

 ## Architecture

-Wiregost architecture rests on several pillars, aims and technologies:
+Wiregost's architecture rests on several pillars, aims and technologies:

 - Protobuf for API definitions, PostgreSQL for storage, Go for runtime.
 - Go for simplicity, modularity, robustness and maintainability.